Institute on Taxation and Economic Policy (ITEP)

 Massachusetts

-- This year lawmakers are expected to consider corporate accountability and revenue options, while taking action to address federal conformity.
+• This year, lawmakers are expected to consider corporate accountability and revenue options while taking action to address federal conformity.
 Regarding conformity, state estimates reveal that the new federal tax law will reduce state revenues by more than $460 million, alongside dramatic cuts to federal health care spending and economic upheaval from tariffs.
 Gov. Maura Healey has proposed conforming to federal tax cuts for businesses over a period of five years.
 The measures, which mostly benefit large businesses, will additionally cost the state about $660 million if fully adopted.

-- Meanwhile, there is a push for a statewide ballot initiative that would lower the state’s tax rate by one percentage point.
+• There is a push for a statewide ballot initiative that would lower the state’s tax rate by one percentage point.

 Michigan